 - regions (training, vocational integration);

-- urban communities and municipalities (individual aid, construction policies or the provision of housing workshops);
+- agglomeration communities and municipalities (individual aid, construction policies or the provision of housing workshops);

 - private actors: foundations, galleries, fairs and patrons, as well as companies and works councils interested in the "art and companies" scheme;

-- The DRAC and the DIRECCTE (the departmental directorates of labour, employment and vocational training) and the rectors, if applicable.
+- The DRAC and DIRECCTE (the departmental Directorates of Labour, Employment and Vocational Training) and the rectors, where applicable.